ilyesAj/the-magic-world-of-Kubernetes/README.md

 - **Namespace**: an abstraction used in k8s to support multiple virtual clusters on the same physical cluster.
 - **Kops**: tool to deploy a production grade kubernetes cluster .
-- **Service mesh**: A service mesh is a way to control how different parts of an application
-- **share data with one another**.
+- **Service mesh**: A service mesh is a way to control how different parts of an application **share data with one another**.
 Unlike other systems for managing this communication, a service mesh is a dedicated infrastructure layer built right into an app.
 This visible infrastructure layer can document how well (or not) different parts of an app interact, so it becomes easier to optimize communication and avoid downtime as an app grows.
 - **Production Ready K8s**:https://www.weave.works/blog/what-does-production-ready-really-mean-for-a-kubernetes-cluster
+- **Consensus algorithms**:is algorithms used to achieve agreement on a single data value among distributed processes or systems. the main goal of those algorithms is to achieve network reliability (trustworthy) involving multiple unreliable nodes.As a result Consensus algorithms must be **fault tolerent**.Applications of consensus algorithms include:
+  - Deciding whether to commit a distributed transaction to a database.
+  - Designating node as a leader for some distributed task.
+  - Synchronizing state machine replicas and ensuring consistency among them.

+- **Qorum**:is the minimum number of votes that a distributed transaction has to obtain in order to be allowed to perform an operation in a distributed system
 # The right Definition of Kubernetes

 > We can't work on a technology if we can't clearly define it  !